Hixie/isd/servers/src/systems-server/README.md

 have two `<double>` parameters which are the distance from the origin, and the angle in radians clockwise from the positive x axis to that child (the angle may be negative).

+> TODO: the first child might not be at the origin either

 #### `fcOrbit` (0x03)